What is Critical Path Method For in Project Management?

 Using CPM, you can transfer less important tasks and focus your efforts on optimizing your work.

-What do you think about Critical Path Method?
+What do you think about the Critical Path Method?
 Have you applied it to your projects?
 Please, leave your comments if you have some bright examples.